• Skip to primary navigation

 Jump to Recipe Jump to Video Print Recipe

-Sathu Maavu is a nutritious and healthy blend mix made of multigrains like Whole grains, Millets, Cereals, Pulses, Nuts etc. Sathu Maavu is made using ingredients which has good nutrition balance good for immunity building.
-Sathu Maavu or Health Mix mix is a must for growing kids.
+Sathu Maavu is a nutritious and healthy blend mix made of multi grains like Whole grains, Millets, Cereals, Pulses, Nuts etc. Sathu Maavu is made using ingredients which has good nutrition balance good for immunity building.
+Sathu Maavu or Health Mix is a must for growing kids.
 Let us get on to learn how to make Health Mix at home with step by step pictures and video.

 Sathu Maavu or Health Mix is an Indian traditional food great for growing kids and adults too.
 Sathu Maavu has all the nutritious ingredients which include whole grains, pulses, cereals, millets, nuts and condiments.

-1 About Sathu Maavu / Health Mix
+• What is Sathu Maavu / Health Mix?

-2 Sathu Maavu Recipes
+• Sathu Maavu Video

-3 Sathu Maavu Ingredients
+• Sathu Maavu Ingredients

-5 Sathu Maavu Recipe Step by Step
+• Sathu Maavu Recipe Step by Step

-6 Expert Tips
+• Expert Tips

-7 Storing Suggestion
+• Storing Suggestion

-8 FAQS
+• FAQS

-About Sathu Maavu / Health Mix
+What is Sathu Maavu / Health Mix?

 Sathu Maavu also called as Health Mix is a nutritious blend of ingredients roasted and grinded to a powder.
-Sathu Maavu is a great source of nutrition for all ages and especially for growing kids.
+Sathu Maavu is a great source of nutrition for all ages especially for growing kids.
 Sathu Maavu is a blend of grains, pulses, millets and nuts each roasted separately and powdered in a flour mill.
-Sathu Maavu ingredients & method varies from region to region but essentially a mix which nourishes the needed nutrients for the body.

-Health Mix prepared at home widely differs from the ones available commercially at grocery stores as they have 75% millet or grain flour and rest of the cereals, nuts and pulses in very small proportions.
-Health Mix prescribed here is a blend of carefully proportionated grains, pulses, millets and nuts which gives the nourishment for the body and as well as keep us filled.
+Health Mix prescribed here is a blend of carefully proportionated grains, pulses, millets and nuts which gives the nourishment for the body and as well as keep us filling.

 Health Mix called as Sathu Maavu in Tamil is an alternative breakfast even prescribed by doctors for the kids & toddlers who leaves to school in the early mornings.

 First when I started, I sprouted few grains then roasted and grinded.
 But later learnt that sprouts are best when had as such and it loses its nutrients after drying and roasting so after that I stopped sprouting the grains.
-Incase if you wish you can soak and sprout wheat, fingermillet, green gram, black chana and pearlmillet then follow the steps.
+In case if you wish you can soak and sprout wheat, finger millet, green gram, black chana and pearl millet then follow the steps.

 This is sure time consuming process but worth the effort.
 It took me 3 days for making this Sathu Maavu as buying, measuring, washing, drying and finally roasting yes it takes a lot of time so start making only when you have time.